While most dog breeds have a lifespan between 10 and 15 years, some species can live for as few as five or as many as 20 years.

 Unfortunately, the German Shepherd is also a highly energetic and playful dog, leading to shorter lifespans than other breeds.

 The average lifespan for a German Shepherd is about 10-12 years.
-This may seem long, but when you compare it to breeds such as Dachshunds which live an average of 13-15 years, or Boxers, who live 12-14 years on average, it seems shorter than it is.
+This may seem long, but when you compare it to breeds such as Dachshunds, which live an average of 13-15 years, or Boxers, which live 12-14 years on average, it seems shorter than it is.

 It’s important to remember that these statistics only show what the general population has experienced, not necessarily your dog.